 2. Mellon Udrigle

 Camas a’Charaig is a really clean beach near a camping ground and good accommodation.
 It’s a good family beach and pets are welcome but so are the sheep!

-It’s a wide white sandy beach which slopes gently into the turquoise sea and is backed by dunes and surrounded by rocks.
+It’s a wide white sandy beach that slopes gently into the turquoise sea and is backed by dunes and surrounded by rocks.
 A great beach for sailing, canoeing and windsurfers as well as snorkelling

 3. St Andrews